Kevsy/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ## 3. Error Responses

-To ensure interoperability, it is crucial to implement error management that strictly adheres to the error codes defined in the HTTP protocol.

-An error representation MUST NOT differ from the representation of any resource.
-A main error message is defined with JSON structure with the following fields:
+An error response is defined with JSON structure with the following mandatory fields:
-- A field `status`, which can be identified in the response as a standard code from a list of Hypertext Transfer Protocol (HTTP) response status codes.
+- `status`, an HTTP response status code as defined in [RFC 9110](https://www.rfc-editor.org/rfc/rfc9110.html)
-- A unique error `code`, which can be identified and traced for more details.
-It MUST be human-readable; therefore, it MUST NOT be a numeric code.
-In turn, to achieve a better location of the error, you can reference the value or the field causing it, and include it in the message.
+- `code`, a human-readable code which can be identified and traced for more details.
+The field/value causing the error may be included in the `message`.
-- A detailed description in `message` - in English language in API specification, it can be changed to other languages in implementation if needed.
+- `message` - a detailed description of the error.
+English language in API specification, it can be changed to other languages in implementation if needed.

-All these aforementioned fields are mandatory in Error Responses.
-`status` and `code` fields have normative nature, so as their use has to be standardized (see [3.1.
-Standardized use of CAMARA error responses](#31-standardized-use-of-camara-error-responses)).
-On the other hand, `message` is informative and within this document an example is shown.
+`status` and `code` fields and values are normative (see [3.1.
+Standardized use of CAMARA error responses](#31-standardized-use-of-camara-error-responses)) and [CAMARA_common.yaml](../artifacts/CAMARA_common.yaml). `message` is informative and this document shows an example.

-The values of the `status` and `code` fields are normative (i.e. they have a set of allowed values), as defined in [CAMARA_common.yaml](../artifacts/CAMARA_common.yaml).

-An example of JSON error structure is as follows:
+An example of JSON error structure is:

 ```json
 {